GeoMigrata/dotMigrata/API.md

 ### MetricsObserver

-Observer that automatically collects metrics at each tick.
+Observer that automatically collects metrics at each step.

 **Example:**